mumbleskates/bilrost/README.md

 Encoding attributes can be specified two ways, either in the form shown above or as a string, like `#[bilrost(encoding = "general")]`.
 The value of this attribute specifies a type name, using normal Rust type syntax.
-The standard encodings are also available and can addressed explicitly; there is no practical reason to do this, but as a demonstration:
+The standard encodings are also available and can be addressed explicitly; there is no practical reason to do this, but as a demonstration:

 ```rust,
 # use bilrost::Message;